 - Stretch the dough onto the baking sheet evenly.

-- Drizzle 1 tbsp olive oil mixed with minced garlic all over the dough and brush it all over.
+- Drizzle 1 tablespoon olive oil mixed with minced garlic all over the dough and brush it all over.

 - Cover the baking sheet and keep it aside for the dough to rise for 30 minutes.